Error in function redimToSize: The image could not be resized because the size given is larger than the original image.

 Cricket Derbyshire has the following options to donate based on the above criteria:

-This applies to any school, club or charity based in Derbyshire (only) that requests support for a fundraising initiative / event.
+This applies to any school, club or charity based in Derbyshire that requests support for a fundraising initiative.

-Any charity that requests Gold Level support in terms of publicity / endorsement should be invited to apply to be one of Cricket Derbyshire’s official charities for 2015.
+Any charity that requests Gold Level support in terms of publicity or endorsement will be invited to apply to be one of Cricket Derbyshire’s official charities for 2015.
 This can be done by writing to Cricket Derbyshire detailing their request and demonstrating the work of the charity as well as their work in the Derbyshire Community.
-Letters of application should be sent to the following:
+Letters of application should be sent to Cricket Derbyshire's Director of Partnerships:

 Director of Partnerships